jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 #### Circle

 We now introduce the concept of infinite but bounded.
 The simplest example of this concept is a circle.
 For one can continue along or around the circle forever, and never reach the end.
 Yet the space that you are creating by your path is bounded.
-However, is that space finite or not?
+Is that space finite or not?
 If you filling it with one-dimensional (1d) points would it eventually fill up?
 If one extended it to 3d, how many possibilities would emerge?
 What if it one extended it into other dimensions?

 #### <i>Merkava</i>